ppy/osu/osu.Game.Rulesets.Mania/Difficulty/Skills/README.md

 `max(9,CS)=max(9,(5,))=9`. $S=[11,15,24]$.

-However, it didn't matter that $S$ is different, because [Process](../../../osu.Game/Rulesets/Difficulty/Skills/StrainSkill.cs) that governs Strain value handling for all modes actually aggregated strain by `SectionLength` ms windows before calculating star rating.
+However, it didn't matter that $S$ is different, because the function [Process](../../../osu.Game/Rulesets/Difficulty/Skills/StrainSkill.cs), aggregates strain by `SectionLength` ms windows before calculating star rating.

 Therefore only $\max(S)$ mattered, which is already made deterministic by the above algorithm.